Post-selection inference for penalized M-estimators via score thinning: Introduction

-The distributional assumptions required for data thinning are restrictive, and recent work seeks to loosen these assumptions in exchange for asymptotic (rather than finite-sample) guarantees for i.i.d. data. \citet{rasines_splitting_2023} show that it is possible to thin the data $Y$ as though it were Gaussian and still obtain asymptotically valid inference on linear contrasts of $\EE[Y^{(2)}]$ when the selection event is that $Y^{(1)}$ lives in a convex set. \citet{lei_discussion_2025} provides asymptotically valid inference on linear contrasts of $\EE[Y^{(2)}]$ when the selection event is any function of the contrasts $X^\top Y^{(1)}$ under certain conditions, e.g., (i) when the selection event is that $X^\top Y^{(1)}$ lives in a convex set, or (ii) a total-variation bound requiring continuous errors $Y - \EE[Y]$; notably, these conditions do not hold in the case of logistic regression.
+The distributional assumptions required for data thinning are restrictive, and recent work seeks to loosen them in exchange for asymptotic (rather than finite-sample) guarantees for i.i.d. data. \citet{rasines_splitting_2023} show that it is possible to thin the data $Y$ as though it were Gaussian and still obtain asymptotically valid inference on linear contrasts of $\EE[Y^{(2)}]$ when the selection event is that $Y^{(1)}$ lives in a convex set. \citet{lei_discussion_2025} provides asymptotically valid inference on linear contrasts of $\EE[Y^{(2)}]$ when the selection event is any function of the contrasts $X^\top Y^{(1)}$ under certain conditions, e.g., (i) when the selection event is that $X^\top Y^{(1)}$ lives in a convex set, or (ii) a total-variation bound requiring continuous errors $Y - \EE[Y]$; notably, these conditions do not hold in the case of logistic regression.
+Separately, \citet{panigrahi_exact_2024} and \citet{fry_assumption-lean_2025} demonstrate how to asymptotically thin an estimator, e.g., the OLS estimator, using any available bootstrap procedure with a CLT.
+However, this does not enable inference on a selected model; instead, it enables inference on a selected parameter in a \emph{fixed} model.

-Finally, it bears mention that a line of work by \citet{meinshausen_p-values_2009, zhang_confidence_2014, javanmard_confidence_2014} uses the lasso as a tool to conduct inference on an underlying sparse, high-dimensional linear model.
-Thus, their target parameter is \emph{not} a function of the data, unlike the work discussed above.
+Finally, it bears mention that a line of work by \citet{meinshausen_p-values_2009, zhang_confidence_2014, javanmard_confidence_2014, sengupta_ell-test_2025} uses the lasso as a tool to conduct inference on an underlying sparse, high-dimensional linear model.
+Thus, their target parameter is \emph{not} a function of the data.